ULHPC/puppet-sudo/docs/contributing/setup.md

 **Important** Kindly stick to this convention, and feature tests for all   definitions/classes/modules you might want to add.

-### Releasing mechanism

-The operation consisting of releasing a new version of this repository is automated by a set of tasks within the `Rakefile`.

-In this context, a version number have the following format:

-      <major>.<minor>.<patch>

-where:

-* `< major >` corresponds to the major version number
-* `< minor >` corresponds to the minor version number
-* `< patch >` corresponds to the patching version number

-Example: `1.2.0`

-The current version number is stored in the file `metadata.json`.
-For more information on the version, run:

-     $> rake version:info

-If a new  version number such be bumped, you simply have to run:

-     $> rake version:bump:{major,minor,patch}

-This will start the release process for you using `git-flow`.
-Then, to make the release effective, just run:

-     $> rake version:release

-This will finalize the release using `git-flow`, create the appropriate tag and merge all things the way they should be.

 # Contributing Notes

 This project is released under the terms of the [GPL-3.0 Licence](LICENSE).